Olympus E-M1 II vs E-M10 III

-The Olympus OM-D E-M1 Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in September 2016 and August 2017.
+The Olympus OM-D E-M1 Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in September 2016 and August 2017.
 Both the E-M1 II and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M1 II has a resolution of 20.2 megapixel, whereas the E-M10 III provides 15.9 MP.
+The E-M1 II has a resolution of 20.2 megapixels, whereas the E-M10 III provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (16 percent) than the Olympus E-M1 II.
 Moreover, the E-M10 III is markedly lighter (29 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.